 We simply SMASHED this song throughout Hitz FM’s epic Summer 93/94 broadcast – and if we didn’t play it enough already, it was a constant request.
 So much so, that Mr Leary found himself at Number 10 in our Top 89 of the broadcast.
 Asshole beat massively popular songs like What is love (Haddaway), Dreams (Gabrielle), Sing Hallelujah (Dr Alban) and It’s Alright (East 17).

-So – did I miss any controversial 9os songs?
+So – did I miss any obvious tracks?
 Got any stories about the songs above?
 Hit me up in the comments.